A support theorem for the Hitchin fibration: the case of $GL_n$ and $K_C$: Notation and setup

 For $\un{n}=(n_k)_k \in \bZ_{>0}^r$ we write

 Then, for $\un{n},\un{m} \in \bZ_{>0}^r$ satisfying (\ref{eq:DecompositionOfN}), multiplication of polynomials $(p_k)_k \mapsto \prod p_k^{m_k}$ defines a finite morphism

 and we denote by $S_{\un{m},\un{n}}$ its image.
-For $\un{m}=\un{1}=(1,\dots,1)$, the generic point of the image consists of reduced spectral curves and we abbreviate The generic spectral curves defined by points in these subsets are rather simple.
+For { our results the case } $\un{m}=\un{1}=(1,\dots,1)$ {is the most important one, as in this case } the generic point of the image consists of reduced spectral curves. {We will thus} abbreviate The generic spectral curves defined by points in these subsets are rather simple.

 \begin{lemma} \begin{enumerate} \item[] \item For every $a\in \cA$ the spectral curve $C_a$ is connected. \item For every $\un{n},\un{m}$ satisfying $\sum m_kn_k=n$ there is a dense open subset such that for $a\in S^{\times}_{\un{m},\un{n}}$ the reduced curve $C_a^{\red} \subset C_a$ is nodal and with nonsingular irreducible components.